MissMendonca/restaurant_seasons/README.md

 i.
 Allows a user to view the menu online ;

-ii.
-Allows a user to book a table ;
+ii. iframe Booking system - Allows a user to book a table;

+!!!
+Attention I have not created the iframe Booking system present in my website.
+The iframe is from Dinner by Heston Blumenthal website !!!!

 iii.
 Shows a list of the upcoming events taking place in the restaurant ;

 iv.
 Provides Historic information about the restaurant and the staff;